School security. Many speculate about solutions to stop school gun violence.

 The time has come for students to condemn talk of gun activity and speak out about any such deviant behavior.
 When someone is carrying a gun or planning to bring a gun on campus usually other students know.
 Student hotlines should be created for anonymous reporting.
 Many times parents will observe a negative change in the behavior of their children, but won’t inquire or investigate the suspicious activity…that needs to change through education and awareness.
 The media actually helps in this area.
 The media needs to downplay coverage and not glorify a school shooting incident.
 Many parents allow their children to surf the web every day, without knowing how to supervise their activity…this may be our greatest challenge.
 Teachers are our messengers and have the forum to promote discussions about the social and moral impact of hate, violence, guns, and computer video games…that subject needs to be incorporated into the mainstream curricula.

 For now, our students need more social awareness, parental interaction, and protection by our existing laws.
-For the long-term, our society needs to figure out how to deal with the availability of guns, how to handle the programming content on the Internet, the proliferation of violent first-person shooter video games, and violence in movies.
+In the long-term, our society needs to figure out how to deal with the availability of guns, how to handle the programming content on the Internet, the proliferation of violent first-person shooter video games, and violence in movies.
 Children are our future and we need to help them find a balance between the rapidly changing technology and with traditional social values.

 Learn More about Premises Liability Litigation